vpeshin/devnotes/Tools/CommonMark.md

 ## Line Breaks
 You can use \\ \
+or two or more spaces
 at the end of the line to manually break a line.

+Empty line starts new paragraph.

 ## Links